rish-16/edm_pyg/README.md

 test_loss, test_nll = edm.sample(test_loader, custom_save_sample)
 ```

-> I suggest heading over the [Geometric GNN Dojo](https://github.com/chaitjo/geometric-gnn-dojo) by Joshi, Bodnar, Mathis, Cohen, and Lio (2022) in case you want to find off-the-shelf geometric GNNs that serve as denoisers.
-You can find different implementations in the `src/models.py` file.
-Depending on the model, you may need to copy over extra accessory files so do remember to cite them for their amazing compilation!

 ### Customisation
 You can also configure the EDM for your specific task based on what's being diffused over.